Insecurity Through Obscurity: Veiled Vulnerabilities in Closed-Source Contracts: Evaluation

 However, in our evaluation, ETHBMC did not detect {\em any} vulnerabilities.
 Our further analysis shows that low code coverage and timeouts are the two main reasons.
 For about 36\% of the contracts, ETHBMC achieved less than 25\% code coverage during execution.
 For about 27\% of the contracts, ETHBMC encountered timeout errors while solving constraints.
 These findings highlight ETHBMC's limitations in analyzing obfuscated smart contracts and identifying asset management vulnerabilities in contracts with complex logic.

 {\bf JACKAL} detects reachable \texttt{CALL} instructions where the adversary controls both the target address and the function selector.
 For the same reason as ETHBMC, this pattern represents a subset of asset management vulnerabilities.
-In our evaluation, JACKAL detects 18 vulnerable contracts, all of which are within the \identifiedbugs contracts we identified.
+In our evaluation, JACKAL detects 18 vulnerable contracts, all within the \identifiedbugs contracts we identified.

+{\bf Securify} includes a pattern for \textit{unrestricted ether flow}~\cite{tsankov2018securify}, which is relevant to our setting because it flags potentially unsafe ether-transfer behavior.
+Note that this pattern is limited to unsafe ETH flow, whereas \name targets a broader class of asset management vulnerabilities, including those involving ERC-20 token transfers.

+In our evaluation, Securify flagged 123 contracts in our dataset for this pattern, all of which belong to the unobfuscated subset of 5,784 contracts.
+Among them, 45 were also reported by \name.
+Another 48 were initially reported by \name but excluded during preliminary validation because the corresponding \texttt{CALL} instructions were unreachable.
+For the remaining contracts, false positives could not be directly ruled out because Securify only reports pattern matches and does not provide candidate calldata for validation.
+As noted earlier, \name identified 801 vulnerable contracts on the same unobfuscated subset, showing that its gains over baseline tools are not solely due to control-flow deobfuscation.

+To further assess the remaining cases, we performed additional case-by-case analysis using the decompiled code from Dedaub~\cite{dedaub} to determine whether these alerts were likely false positives.
+Among them, 8 could not be analyzed further because Dedaub did not provide decompiled code.
+Of the analyzable contracts, 21 were confirmed as false positives through manual analysis, as the corresponding \texttt{CALL} instructions were guarded by restrictions on \texttt{msg.sender}.

+The last case was a true positive missed by \name.
+In this contract, the recipient of the transfer is derived from the return value of an external contract call, where the callee address is controllable through calldata and can therefore be malicious.
+This reveals a current limitation of \name: it does not consider cases where adversarial control is mediated indirectly through the return value of an attacker-influenced external call.